ResearchObject/ro-crate/docs/pages/resources/profiles.md

 Users of RO-Crate should consider reuse of the existing profiles before deciding to develop their own.

-Metadata in the Ro-Crate Profiles portal is extracted from the corresponding [Profile Crate](specification/1.3/profiles) definition of the profile, see [submitting a profile to the portal](https://github.com/eScienceLab/RO-Crate-Profile-Portal?tab=readme-ov-file#submitting-a-profile-to-the-portal).
+Metadata in the RO-Crate Profiles portal is extracted from the corresponding [Profile Crate](specification/1.3/profiles) definition of the profile, see [submitting a profile to the portal](https://github.com/eScienceLab/RO-Crate-Profile-Portal?tab=readme-ov-file#submitting-a-profile-to-the-portal).